Close

 Viewpoint Color

 Viewpoint Color, the professional color magazine dedicated to you working within design, product development and range strategy.
 Color and design trends with 6-18 months strategic foresight.
 Pantone references for easy translations.
-Published 2/year June/December.
-Publisher David Shah, creative team FranklinTill.
+Published 2/year June/December by the Viewpoint Color Studio in collaboration with Pantone.

 2,048.00 SEK